jadijadi/lpic1book/content/1036_modify_process_execution_priorities.md

 I am running!
 ```

-As you can in above example, only root can issue high priority niceness (below 0).
+As you can in the above example, only the root can issue high-priority niceness (below 0).

 > If you run a command with `nice` without `-n`, the default will be `-n 10`